naiquevin/blog-src/content/understanding-emacs-pkgs-python.md

 there is a lot to catch up with.
 Many alternatives providing overlapping functionality and confusing package names don't help.

-But in the end, you can't complain much.
-It's incredible that all this is free and open source and it works if you put some efforts from time to time.
+But in the end, there's not much to complain.
+It's incredible that all this software is free and open source and it works if you put some efforts from time to time.
 Also, yak-shaving is extremely satisfying!

 ---